-The construction of the coverability graph always terminates (consequence of Dickson's Lemma).
+The construction of the coverability graph always terminates.

 If N is bounded, then the coverabilibility graph is identical to the reachability graph.

 Coverability graphs are not unique,

 i.e. for a given net there may be more than one coverability graph, depending on the order of the worklist and the order in which firing transitions are considered.
 Petri nets: Structural analysis